Existence of Minimal Surfaces in Infinite Volume Hyperbolic 3-manifolds: Introduction and Statement of Main Results

-Although the infinite family of minimal surfaces given in this result are saddle point minimal surfaces, we also construct examples of Schottky manifolds that contain arbitrarily many stable closed minimal surfaces (\Cref{sec:Schottky}).
+Although the infinite family of minimal surfaces given by this result are saddle point minimal surfaces, we also construct examples of Schottky manifolds that contain arbitrarily many stable closed minimal surfaces (\Cref{sec:Schottky}).

 Finally, we show the existence of a complete, finite-area, embedded minimal surface for a broad class of hyperbolic 3-manifolds with rank-1 cusps.
-In contrast to the first author's previous work on the existence problem for minimal surfaces using shinkwrapping surfaces \cite{coskunuzer2020minimal}, our proof uses a doubling trick that depends on an analysis of the behavior of the convex core near the rank one cusps.
+In contrast to the first author's previous work on the existence problem for minimal surfaces using shrinkwrapping surfaces \cite{coskunuzer2020minimal}, our proof uses a doubling trick that depends on an analysis of the behavior of the convex core near the rank one cusps.

 \ref{thm:existence_1+geofiniteend}, here we highlight an important class of manifolds that this result covers.\fi